biotite-dev/biotite/doc/tutorial/structure.rst

 3 atoms tp create it.
 A structure containing *n* atoms, is represented by annotation arrays of length *n* and coordinates of shape *(n,3)*.

+If you want to add further annotation categories to an array, at first you have to call the `add_annotation()` or `set_annotation()` method.
+After that you can access the new annotation array like any other annotation array.

 In some cases, you might need to handle structures, where each atom is present in multiple locations (multiple models in NMR structures, MD trajectories).
 For the cases atom array stacks are used, which represent a list of atom